 Pessary: A device that is placed in the vagina to support a vaginal prolapse and/or treat leakage of urine.
 A pessary fitting is done to determine which pessary type and size may be right for you.
 Sometimes you may need to try a few pessaries until you find the right pessary for you

 Surgical Treatment Options:

-Female pelvic reconstructive surgery: surgeries that restore normal anatomy of female pelvic organs.
+Female pelvic reconstructive surgery: surgeries that restore the normal anatomy of female pelvic organs.
 A minimally invasive approach is usually utilized (laparoscopic or robotic surgery).
 This surgery may or may not involve hysterectomy.
-Use of synthetic or graft materials may be sometimes offered to patients as well to achieve best results.
+The use of synthetic or graft materials may be sometimes offered to patients as well to achieve the best results.